Why to Choose an English Course for Finance Professionals in Switzerland

 Budget

-Budget is an approved plan to spend a specific amount of money during a specific fiscal year or project period.
-The budget determines the balance between centrally managed funds and funds disbursed from sponsors.
+A budget is an approved plan to spend a specific amount of money during a specific fiscal year or project period.
+The budget determines the balance between centrally managed funds and funds disbursed by sponsors.

 Variable costs are costs that change depending on a company’s production or sales volume.
-This means that when production increases, variable costs increase and when production decreases, variable costs decrease.
-The most common types of variable costs include labour, utilities, fees, and raw materials.
+This means that when production increases, variable costs increase, and when production decreases, variable costs decrease.
+The most common types of variable costs include labor, utilities, fees, and raw materials.

 Withdrawal

-A withdrawal is when money is taken out from your bank account, savings plan, pension, or trust.
-That amount of money is credited from the account holder’s account.
+A withdrawal is when money is taken out of your bank account, savings plan, pension, or trust.
+That amount of money is credited to the account holder’s account.